rks101/eglinux/README.md

 ## Simple web server

-One-line web server => the simplest way to show files from a directory
+Python provides a one-line web server and this is one simple way to show files from a directory

 ```
 $ python3 -m http.server